-Before our recent visit, we had never given this Moroccan restaurant much thought because it doesn’t really seem to be on anyone’s radar.
-It’s not that we have ever really come across memorable negative reviews of this restaurant…we just have never really come across many reviews of it, period, and most we have encountered have only been vaguely positive.
+Restaurant Marrakesh doesn’t really seem to be on anyone’s radar and it frankly wasn’t on ours until we tried it for the first time.
+It’s not that we have ever really come across memorable negative reviews of this restaurant…we just have never really come across many reviews of it, period.
 This was easy to understand when we stepped inside, as the restaurant was 50% full, at most.
 The reason it’s not on anyone’s radar is because very few guests are eating there!

-As its popularity snowballed and demand justified price increases and an elevation to “Signature” status, it seems many have pulled back from their undying love for Le Cellier, but I still think it’s not as good as the consensus of the internet suggests.
-This isn’t too surprising, as Le Cellier is the “safest” restaurant in World Showcase, and it is a steakhouse.
+Le Cellier is a popular steakhouse, and also the safest restaurant in World Showcase.
 Anyone with any sense loves steak, giving Le Cellier a bit of a natural advantage.
 I won’t fixate on Le Cellier, but consider this review me imploring anyone who thinks Le Cellier is the end-all, be-all of World Showcase dining to venture away from the steakhouse and try this superior restaurant.

 Lunch started with bread service.
 We went fairly light on this as we had a lot of food coming…

 The Sultan Sampler was the less expensive of the two samplers, coming in at just over $20 for an entree platter that could possibly be split among two people (probably with smaller appetites).

 This includes a grilled brochette of beef (or chicken), beef brewat roll, chicken bastilla and was served with vegetable couscous.